Perfect 10, Inc. v. Amazon.com, Inc.: Background

-Perfect 10 was an adult entertainment magazine that featured sexually provocative images of women.
+Perfect 10 was an adult entertainment magazine that featured sexual images of models.
 It also operated a subscription-only website featuring such images and leased some of these images to other businesses.
 A number of independent, third-party website publishers placed images obtained from Perfect 10's subscription-only area on their own websites, violating Perfect 10's terms of service and copyright.

 Google crawls, indexes, and caches websites on its internal servers so they can be accessed quickly.
-The sites crawled included many of the third-party sites containing Perfect 10's copyrighted images images.
+The sites crawled included many of the third-party sites containing Perfect 10's copyrighted images.
 As part of its image search service, Google also provides thumbnail copies of the images that are being searched for, so the user may see them before accessing the website.
 Furthermore, when a user selects an image from a Google search, a new page is accessed that includes the original website as well as a frame that contains information about the image and the thumbnail version of the image.
 Google did not store or physically transmit the full images, only their thumbnails.

 Perfect 10 believed the linking constituted secondary copyright infringement, and the caching and thumbnails constituted direct infringement.
 Beginning in May 2001, Perfect 10 sent notices to Google informing it of specific links to infringing images in its general Web search and requesting their removal.
 In May 2004, it began sending similar notices for Google's new image search functionality.
-Google states that it complied with the notices where it could find the infringement and determine that it was in fact an infringement, removing the images from Google Search.
+Google stated that it complied with the notices where it could find the infringement and determine that it was in fact an infringement, removing the images from Google Search.

 However, Google noted that it was unable to do this in many cases due to deficiencies in the requests.
 Perfect 10 sent Google infringement notifications for nearly four years, eventually filing suit against both Google and Amazon for similar activities.
 Perfect 10 requested injunctions against Google and Amazon from linking to websites displaying Perfect 10's images and, in the case of Google, displaying the thumbnail images.